- April 16, 2018

 Automotive industry analyst Toni Sacconaghi recently drove and reviewed a Tesla Model 3 in Brooklyn, noting that the car was compelling and attractive and should increase the popularity of electric vehicles.
 But he added that fit and finish on the Model 3 was poor.

 One of the problems with the test vehicles was their glass roof, in which two parts were misaligned; this defect could allow water to leak into the vehicle.
 Also, body panels were not fitted together properly, and ceiling seams were out of alignment.
 Some of these problems might not even be noticed by the average consumer.
 However, if such issues result in accidents on the road, consulting an auto accident lawyer might become essential.
 Sacconaghi commented that these cars were demos.
-The company knew that automotive experts would comb them over, so it is a concern that fit and finish was that poor on these particular vehicles.
+The company knew that automotive experts would comb them over, so it is a concern that fit and finish were that poor on these particular vehicles.